RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 commonly used key bindings migrate quickly from the realm of conscious thought to muscle memory.
 I didn't even notice this happening until I started trying to teach a friend of mine to use Emacs.
-Some of the commands that I use I know only by their location on the keyboard.
+Some of the commands that I use, I know only by their location on the keyboard.
 Given that I type in Dvorak and the keys are labeled in QWERTY this means that the actual character I'm pressing is pretty opaque.

 * * *

-I have a couple of questions that I want to explore in this post.
-One of those is this: When is proficiency/familiarity with a tool more important than other considerations?
+When is proficiency or familiarity with a tool more important than other considerations?

 First let's look a bit at what those other considerations might be.
 The first one that comes to mind is that using the same tools as